ronakiihglobal/nodejs-stringcrypto/README.md

 Just copy index.js file from github and put it in you project as it is simple one file module.

-Once module imported and init method called with proper arguments, we can simply use it like below,
+Once module imported and called with proper arguments, we can simply use it like below,

 `let encrypted = encrypt("mystring")`